Simulink01/gamescript/README.md

 We currently support Ubuntu based distros and Archlinux

 # Todo list
-we are currently working on a way to install NVIDIA drivers through the script
+we are currently working on a way to install NVIDIA/AMD graphics drivers through the script depending on your system

 # Installation-Ubuntu
 ###### Using git clone